MJ20027/PEAKMART/README.md

 Description
   This is a e commerce website
  User Role :
+ - User can Order products
- - User can Order , give review on products
+ - User can write review on products
  - User can Bookmark multiple products
+ - Payment using Card

 Admin Role
  - Admin can list product